ordinary-slim/mhs_fenicsx/README.md

 - [ ] Move Chimera problem to initial position in pre_loop of substepper
 - [ ] Mesh independent forms in monolithic robin driver
 - [ ] Set explicit linear solve in SNES where it matters
-- [ ] On delete of substepper, set activation to physical (high priority)
+- [ ] In micro_pre_iterate, abort if end of path and set t1_macro and ps.dt to diff values